barry4356/finance_weekly_reports/Report.md

 ## Notes
 * 1/14 is the first date I started running the report **before** transferring money into credit cards.
 Shows a phantom spike in value/debt charts
+* 1/22 Moved wedding money out of some accounts into holding area; caused the spike in debt and dip in accounts.
+Boat payoff expected next week 🤑